-- Earn 3 KU credits during the two week program.
+- Earn 3 KU credits during this three week program conducted in English.

 - Experience life in a picturesque German city along the Rhine River.

-Spend two weeks at one of Germany's most prestigious business schools studying the political and economic environment in Europe and its impact on business in the region.
-The Bachelor European Summer Program offers students the opportunity to explore topics such as trade and monetary integration in Europe and the EU, how to compete in European markets, business strategies for foreign direct investment, luxury brand management, operations management in Europe, and cultural aspects of doing business in Europe.
-Interspersed with academic lectures, case studies, and group work, the program integrates cultural experiences and practical business examples including industry on-site visits.
+Spend three weeks at one of Germany's most prestigious business schools studying the political and economic environment in Europe and its impact on business in the region.
+The WHU Bachelor European Summer Program explores topics such as trade and monetary integration in Europe and the EU, how to compete in European markets, business strategy, luxury brand management, operations management in Europe, and cultural aspects of doing business in Europe.
+Interspersed with academic lectures, case studies, and group work, the program integrates cultural experiences and practical business examples including industry site visits.

 The campus of WHU is located in Vallendar in picturesque western Germany, overlooking the Rhine and Moselle Rivers.
 Vallendar is a suburb of the 2,000-year-old town of Koblenz.
 Koblenz has an abundance of cultural monuments and historic buildings and the area is framed by four low mountain ranges, offering ample opportunity for outdoor activities.
 Students can explore the cozy lanes and narrow alleyways of Koblenz and Vallendar, walk the river promenades, and take a boat cruise up and down the Rhine River.
 The relaxed and happy atmosphere make Koblenz and Vallendar a friendly area where students will feel immediately at home.

 Vallendar is centrally located in Europe, making travel to other European cities and countries accessible.
 WHU is located about one hour from Cologne (Köln) and one hour from Frankfurt, known as the financial and business centers of Germany and the fourth and fifth largest cities in the country.